-What can you do as a small group to get better at doing this?
+What can you do as a small group to help us to be even better at living out this value within our church?

 Week 2: Courageous in Mission

 Divide into 2 groups.
 Give each group a sheet of paper and a book.
 Tell them to work together to find a way that the paper can hold up the book while only using one hand to hold the paper.
 After about 5min., if no one has figured it out, show them how to roll the paper into a tube and then hold the rolled paper with one hand and balance the book on top.
 Discuss: